johnathanvman/F6/index.md

 					//Has Legs
 					Entrys.push("I tackle SUB, and ask if she really wants to fight.
 She responds with a kiss.
 We lock lips as she guides my member into her.
 She moans as I start thrusting, and soon we both cum together!")
 					Entrys.push("I start kissing SUB, and soon she's kissing back.
 She pushes me onto the ground and straddles me.
 I hold her hips as she rides me, she leans in for another kiss as we both cum!")
-					Entrys.push("I grab SUB by the hips, and start thrusting!
+					Entrys.push("I grab SUB by the hips and start thrusting!
 She's timid at first, but soon she's crying for more!")
 					Entrys.push("I turn SUB around and start rubbing my member between her legs.
 She tells me to stop teasing her and stick it in.
 We make love until she cries out in bliss!")
 				}else{
 					Entrys = ["I tackle SUB, and ask if she really wants to fight.
 She responds with a kiss.
 We lock lips as she guides my member into her.
-She moans as I start thrusting, and soon we both cum together!","I grab SUB by the hips, and start thrusting!
+She moans as I start thrusting, and soon we both cum together!","I grab SUB by the hips and start thrusting!
 She's timid at first, but soon she's crying for more!"]
 				}
 				if(map[party.y][party.x].units[s[2]-100].flying){//THIS WONT WORK FOR FAERIES!!!
-					Entrys = ["I ask SUB if she's interested in a good time down here, she swoops down and tackles me to the ground.
+					Entrys = ["I ask SUB if she's interested in a good time down here, and she swoops down and tackles me to the ground.
 As I regain my senses I feel her guiding my member into herself.
-She moans when I start thrusting, and soon we both cum together!","I ask SUB if she's interested in a good time down here, she swoops down and kisses me.
-I grab her by the hips, and start thrusting!
+She moans when I start thrusting, and soon we both cum together!","I ask SUB if she's interested in a good time down here, she swoops down to kiss me.
+I grab her by the hips and start thrusting!
 She's timid at first, but soon she's crying for more!","I ask SUB if she's interested in a good time down here, she swoops by and knocks me to the ground.
 She quickly lands and straddles me.
 I hold her hips as she rides me, she wraps her wings around me as we both cum!"]
 				}
 			}else{//FAIL
 				Entrys.push("I try to make a move on SUB, but she's not in the mood.")